Growing Mushrooms on Logs, Stumps, and Woodchips

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-Jan.
-16 – Feb 20, with webinars on Tuesday evenings from 6:30 – 8:00pm Eastern time.
+Tuesday Jan.
+15 – Feb 19, 2019 with webinars on Tuesday evenings from 6:30 – 8:00pm Eastern time.
 Webinars are recorded for later viewing.
+Course full.
+It will next be offered in Jan 2020.

 Week 1: Introduction & Mycology 101